 - Barbeque – Unscrew propane tank.
 Propane tanks should be moved by the Customer, if possible, as its against regulations to move them in the truck.

-- China Cabinet – Remove and pack glass shelves.
-When taping glass shelves together, use a layer of paper between tape and glass, so that tape will not be left behind on glass.
+- China Cabinet – Remove and pack horizontal loose glass shelves.
+When taping glass shelves together, tape over paper between tape and glass, so that tape residue (which is time consuming to remove) will not be left behind on glass.

 - Computers – Unhook peripherals such as keyboard, mouse, speakers, printer, and pack in box.
 In office moves, plastic “keyboard bags” will be provided to pack peripherals.
 Wrap monitor and CPU with large size bubble wrap.
 Many Customers prefer to move their own CPU.